kubeflow/website/content/en/docs/distributions/ibm/deploy/deployment-process.md

 ## Kubeflow installation

+As of Kubeflow 1.3 the official installation documentation uses a combination of `kustomize` and `kubectl` to install Kubeflow.
+Using `kfdef` and `kfctl` will also continue to be a way to install Kubeflow.

+### Install kfctl

 **Note**: kfctl is currently available for Linux and macOS users only.
 If you use Windows, you can install kfctl on Windows Subsystem for Linux (WSL).
 Refer to the official [instructions](https://docs.microsoft.com/en-us/windows/wsl/install-win10) for setting up WSL.

 Run the following commands to set up and deploy Kubeflow: